gustke/Sensehat/Part-1.-Initial-State.md

-We want to stream all of our weather data to a cloud service and have that service turn our data into a nice dashboard that we can access from our laptop or mobile device.
-Our data needs a destination.
-We will use Initial State as that destination.
+This NodeJS server is designed to accept data and then ship it to Initial State.
+This lets us stream all of our previously insecure device data to a cloud service and have that service turn our data into a nice dashboard that we can access from our laptop or mobile device.

 ###Step 1: Register for Initial State Account
 Go to [https://www.initialstate.com/app#/register/](https://www.initialstate.com/app#/register/) and create a new account.